TubYoub/HyDRP/README.md

 ## Usage

 The usage of this Program is to display what minigame you are playing on the [Hypixel](https://hypixel.net/) Server Network.
-<br> it will display stats from Minigame.
+<br> it will display stats from from the Minigame u are playing.
 For Example in Bedwars:
 <br> <img src="images/Bedwars-DRP-example.png">
-<br> There is also a Button which say's ```/f add <name>``` when you press it you will get to the Players Stats.
+<br> There is also a Button which say's ```/f add <name>``` when you press it you will get to the Players Stats you can disable it in the ```config.ini```.
 Note: This Button does not function in the Discord Client of the Person who uses HyDRP.
 <p align="right">(<a href="#top">back to top</a>)</p>